Complete exceptional surgeries on two-bridge links: Constraints from essential branched surfaces

 \subsection{Delman's allowable path}

 In this subsection, we briefly review Delman's branched surfaces and allowable paths to introduce Lemma~\ref{lem:3ch}.

 Delman constructed an essential branched surface in a rational tangle space, and studied Dehn surgery on a Montesinos knot in his unpublished preprint~\cite{Delman-unpub}.
 Actually, he gave a construction of such an essential branched surface and describe them by using a combinatorial object called an allowable path.
 Based on the work of Li~\cite{Li}, Wu~\cite{Wu2012} proposed a sink mark description for branched surfaces.
 This description has made Delman's branched surfaces easy to treat.
-In the following, we briefly review these studies for our purpose, that is, to study Dehn surgeries on two-bridge links.
-Our notations are basically the same used in \cite{Wu2012}, and we assume that the readers are somewhat familiar with those.
-For details about the definitions of terms used in the following, please refer \cite{Wu2012} or \cite[Section 5]{Wu1999}.
+In the following, we briefly review these studies to study Dehn surgeries on two-bridge links.
+Our notations are basically the same as used in \cite{Wu2012}, and we assume that the readers are somewhat familiar with those.
+For details about the definitions of terms used in the following, refer to \cite{Wu2012} or \cite[Section 5]{Wu1999}.

-As already mentioned in the proof of Theorem~\ref{thm:channel}, for a hyperbolic two-bridge link $L_{p/q}$, $p/q$ can be expressed by an even continued fraction $[b_1, \dots, b_k]$ with $k \ge 3$, where all $b_i$'s are even.
+As already mentioned in the proof of Theorem~\ref{thm:channel}, for a hyperbolic two-bridge link $L_{p/q}$, $p/q$ can be expressed by an even continued fraction $[b_1, \dots, b_k]$ with $k \ge 3$.